Report time processing

 - Time Spent Per Visit: Only visits that include foreground hits contribute to this metric.

-- Entry/Exit Dimensions and Metrics: Only entries and exits from visits with foreground hits appear in this dimension.
+- Entry metric / Exit metric: Only entries and exits from visits with foreground hits appear in this dimension.

 - Unique Visitors Metric: Unique Visitors does not include visitors who had only background hits in the reporting date range.